-Action Timeframe Partners Resources 3.3.
-3.3.
-Exclusive Use of Council Owned Facilities: Review lease arrangements for Council-owned sport and recreation facilities with exclusive use arrangements.
+Action Timeframe Partners Resources 3.2.
+Chaffey Park, Belmore Park, Chauvel Park and Kingswood Park: Review the provision of cricket and open space facilities at Chaffey Park, Belmore Park, Chauvel Park and Kingswood Park and determine the most effective use to maximise community benefit.
+Short TRC SSO Tamworth District Cricket Association Clubs/User Groups Low 3.3.
+Exclusive Use of Council Owned Facilities: Review lease arrangements for Councilowned sport and recreation facilities with exclusive use arrangements.
 Seek to maximise community access and flexible use where suitable, while maintaining provision for ticketed entry to games.
 Arrangements may involve allowing for community use of facilities outside of regular club usage times.
-TRCClubs/User GroupsCommunity Low Exclusive-use (gated) playing fields include: Jack Woolaston Oval, Ken Chillingworth Oval and Tamworth Rugby Park.
-3.4.
+Exclusive-use (gated) playing fields include: Jack Woolaston Oval Ongoing TRCClubs/User GroupsCommunity Low Ken Chillingworth Oval Tamworth Rugby Park.
 Viaduct Park Playing Fields: Maintain provision of community-accessible playing fields at Viaduct Park with fit-for-purpose support facilities including sports lighting.
-Ongoing TRCClubs/User Groups Low 3.5.
+Ongoing • TRC Low 3.5.
 The Youthie (Tamworth Youth Centre) and Centenary Park: Maintain provision of facilities for informal sport and recreation within The Youthie and at the adjacent youth activity space in Centenary Park.
 Consider opportunities to offer additional youth facilities in Centenary Park and ensure integration of the principles of Crime Prevention Through Environmental Design (CPTED).
-Ongoing • TRC Low 3.6.
+Ongoing Clubs/User GroupsTRC Low 3.6.
 West Tamworth Tennis Club: Continue to provide and activate the West Tamworth Tennis Club to a high standard, to provide club-based competition as well as hosting of tournaments/events.
 Seek external funding as required to continually enhance the facility.
 Ongoing West Tamworth Tennis Club TRC Low 3.7.
 Tamworth Croquet Court: Maintain provision of croquet courts and support facilities in line with the needs of the Tamworth Croquet Club.
-Ongoing TRC Tamworth Croquet Club Low
+Ongoing Tamworth Croquet Club TRC Low

-Villages and Outlying Areas - Council Owned and/or Managed District/Local-Level Sport and Recreation Facilities
+Towns and Outlying Areas - Council Owned and/or Managed District/Local-Level Sport and Recreation Facilities

-4. Strategy: Ensure that Tamworth Regional Council offers a balanced network of sport and recreation facilities across its villages and outlying settlements through provision of strategically distributed, quality and diverse district and local-level facilities.
+4. Strategy: Ensure that Tamworth Regional Council offers a balanced network of sport and recreation facilities across its towns and rural localities through provision of strategically distributed, quality and diverse district and local-level facilities.

-Rationale: District and local level sport and recreation facilities play an important role in the Tamworth region's facility network.
-These facilities support sport and recreation opportunities at the community level and tend to be more widely distributed, rather than centralised at a Regional Sports Hub (i.e. NICSE) as many regional level facilities are.
+Rationale: District and local-level sport and recreation facilities play an important role in the Tamworth region's facility network.
+These facilities support sport and recreation opportunities at the community level and tend to be more widely distributed, rather than centralised at a regional sports hub (i.e. NICSE) as many regional level facilities are.
 These facilities importantly provide for maximum community participation, and many are important in providing pathways to elite sport.
-District and local facilities across the region's villages and outlying areas provide important sport and recreation opportunities.
+District and local facilities across the region's towns and outlying areas provide important sport and recreation opportunities.

-There are some venues, particularly in those managed by s355 Committees in small settlements, which were historically established to service larger active populations and sporting groups and may now be able to serve a new purpose for the localised area.
+There are some venues, particularly in those managed by s355 Committees in rural localities, which were historically established to service larger active populations and sporting groups and may now be able to serve a new purpose for the localised area.
 A review of these sites is proposed, in consultation with residents and s355 Committees to ensure that the strategic direction for such provision is reviewed to meet current and future community needs.

-The district and local level sport and recreation precincts in the villages of Kootingal, Manilla, Barraba and Nundle are key community venues and support key components of community life such as activities at recreation grounds, tennis courts and swimming pools.
-It is important that these precincts are developed and maintained to maximise community benefit for each of these growing villages.
+The district and local-level sport and recreation precincts in the towns of Kootingal, Manilla, Barraba and Nundle are key community venues and support key components of community life such as activities at recreation grounds, tennis courts and swimming pools.
+It is important that these precincts are developed and maintained to maximise community benefit for each of these growing towns.